vbuilds/multisource/Readme.md

 Note that the header files contain function declerations (which describe the input types, output type, and name of the function), whereas the source files contain the function definitions.
 In this case, the linkedlist.h header also includes a struct definition.

-Source files and header files
+Source files and header files:

 To compile the C program, enter the following command in the terminal:

 gcc main.c listprimes.c linkedlist.c -o list-primes